Photo by Jay Galvin/Flickr/CC

 I went to the Sandusky Register in Ohio for a bit.
 I almost didn’t come back to Buffalo.
 A fellow Buffalo News intern had recommended me to the Arkansas Democrat-Gazette, where covering Walmart’s headquarters might lead to a much bigger gig, maybe at the Wall Street Journal.
 My girlfriend in Buffalo made it clear that she would not follow my blind faith in newspaper meritocracy, and definitely not to Arkansas.
 She had stayed in Buffalo for law school in large part because of me; it was my turn to show some commitment.

 So I stuck with my future wife.
 An editor at the Niagara Gazette hired me over the phone, telling me it was “time to do some great writing.”
 When I arrived, I discovered that editor was fired, replaced by a company man from Community Newspaper Holdings, Inc. CNHI is as fun to work for as its name implies, and as committed to covering local news as Alabama’s pension fund allows.
-I remember a meeting where the publisher, addressing the staff in the cafeteria, tried out three different explanations of how our health plan was actually cheaper for employees, so long as nobody got sick.
+I remember a meeting where the publisher, addressing the staff in the cafeteria, tried out three different explanations of how our new health plan was actually cheaper for employees, so long as nobody got sick.

 There are some people I worked with whom I can never fully repay for helping me survive the Gazette.
 Same with the Sandusky Register.
 You shouldn’t have to work illegally long hours in demoralizing conditions to form tight bonds, but it happens.
 I still talk with some of them.
 The rest should know that I remember, or at least cannot forget.